 Being debt free will bring you untold riches, both for your pocket and your wellbeing.

 By taking control of debt you will have greater financial independence, less stress, better sleep, more time, a better lifestyle, the list is endless….
 So your first priority is tackling debt.
 Start by pinpointing the important debts with most interest (store cards, credit cards, bank loans etc.).

 Can you can transfer these to a 0% card and pay off the monthly amount?
 Shop around for better deals on your debts.

 There are lots of ways you can get help with managing your debt.
 For instance, you can read our handy guide to cutting specifics debts or check out debt charity National Debtline’s step-by-step guide to tackling debt here.

 Once you know how much you’re paying out to clear any debts, why not squirrel some away into a savings account?

 Any savings you make in your budgeting process put them in a savings account.
-But remember the golden rule: Always tackle debt first, before you start saving and investing.Remember the golden rule: Always tackle debt first, before you save.
+But remember the golden rule: Always tackle debt first, before you start saving and investing large sums of money.Remember the golden rule: Always tackle debt first, before you save large sums of money.
 Click To Tweet